official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 UK assumed that risks to Coalition Forces would be lower than in the so‑called “Sunni triangle” controlled by the US.

-86

-The Report of the Iraq Inquiry639.
-Before the invasion, the JIC and the DIS had each identified that there was a risk of lawlessness breaking out in Iraq, and that it would be important to deal with it swiftly.
+639. Before the invasion, the JIC and the DIS had each identified that there was a risk of lawlessness breaking out in Iraq, and that it would be important to deal with it swiftly.
 Others, including Mr Blair, Sir Kevin Tebbit and the Iraq Policy Unit, had recognised the seriousness of that risk.